jonnonz1/nz-statute-book/acts/public/2001/telecommunications-act-2001.md

   (d) be accompanied by the prescribed fee, if any.

 ### 30Y Commission must notify parties
-On receiving an application made in accordance with section 30X must— (a) notify the parties to the determination in writing that the application has been received; and (b) provide a copy of the application to the other party to the determination; and (c) request the parties to the determination to comment on the matter by written notice to the Commission not later than 10 working days after receipt of the notice from the Commission.
+On receiving an application made in accordance with section 30X, the Commission must— (a) notify the parties to the determination in writing that the application has been received; and (b) provide a copy of the application to the other party to the determination; and (c) request the parties to the determination to comment on the matter by written notice to the Commission not later than 10 working days after receipt of the notice from the Commission.